goodbyekansas/firm/README.md

 ## Bendini

 Bendini is a CLI interface to Avery.
-It has functionality for listing and executing functions.
+It has functionality for registering, listing and executing functions.

-## Lomax

-Lomax is a CLI interface to the registry API for functions.
-It therefore has functionality to list and register functions.

-## Wasi Function Utils
+## firmRust

 A Rust library that houses utility functionality for Rust functions targeting the WASI execution environment.
 Contains helpers to get inputs, set outputs and set errors etc.

+## firmTypes
+Rust and Python type library for communicating via protobuf.

-## Nedryland Extension
+## Nedryland Extensions

-`nedryland/function.nix` contains a Nedryland extension that adds the notion of a "function" microservice component.
+`extensions/nedryland/function.nix` contains a Nedryland extension that adds the notion of a "function" microservice component.
 This component is added to the base set of components that Nedryland already supports.

+`extensions/nedryland/runtime.nix` contains a Nedryland extension for creating runtimes for functions.